lijumjose/VIPMP/src/pages/docs/lga/create.md

 - The `benefits` array must include the `LARGE_GOVERNMENT_AGENCY` indicator for the LGA customer.
 - The `marketSegment` should be set to `GOV` for LGA customers.
-- The `marketSubSegments` field is mandatory for LGA customer creation and should have one of the following values:  `FEDERAL` or `STATE`.
+- The `marketSubSegments` field is mandatory for new LGA customer creation and should have one of the following values:  `FEDERAL` or `STATE`.
+The `marketSubSegments` field is not required for customers migrating from VIP to VIP Marketplace.

 #### Request